SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-Climate change is a priority issue for our business and is embedded in our strategy.
-We believe that we have a long-standing responsibility to reduce the carbon footprint of our operations; to manage short and long-term risks and impacts climate change has on our business; and to partner with businesses, organizations and communities to make an even greater contribution to driving meaningful actions to create positive change.
+We believe that we have a long-standing responsibility to reduce emissions in our own operations; to manage the short and long-term risks and impacts climate change has on our business; and to partner with businesses, organizations and communities to help drive meaningful actions to create positive change.

 Additional Resources

-The company plays an active role in the growth of the communities where it operates through several sustainable development initiatives which include water stewardship, community recycling and women’s economic empowerment and strives to have a positive impact in all communities across 63 countries and territories for a better shared future of these communities and its people.
-Separately, The Coca‑Cola Foundation, our company's primary international philanthropic arm, has awarded more than $1.5 billion in grants to support sustainable community initiatives around the world since its inception in 1984.
+The company plays an active role in the growth of the communities where it operates through several sustainable development initiatives which include water stewardship, community recycling and women’s economic empowerment.
+In addition, The Coca‑Cola Foundation, our company's primary international philanthropic arm, has supported sustainable community initiatives around the world since its inception in 1984.

 Additional Resources